-Solar Choice has previously been publishing average solar PV system prices on a monthly basis since August 2012 in our Solar PV Price Index, which focused on household solar prices and which ultimately became the Residential Solar PV Price Index.
-In May of 2014, we added our Commercial Solar PV Price Index for larger system sizes, and late last year we launched our Home Battery Storage Price Index.
+Solar Choice has previously been publishing average solar PV system prices on a monthly basis since August 2012 in our Solar Panel Price Index, which focused on household solar prices and which ultimately became the Solar Choice Price Index.
+In May of 2014, we added our Commercial Solar Price Index for larger system sizes, and in 2017 we launched this Home Battery Storage Price Index.

 The table below displays average, indicative battery installation prices from a range of installers around Australia, most of whom are active in the Solar Choice network.
 Prices include installation and GST.